 So what this means is that we are without running water in the winter (this is our second year), at least whenever it’s cold out, and we have been unable to put anything into the “septic tank” since early January.

-So what can you do to prepare for emergencies like this?
+So what can you do to prepare for emergency plumbing situations like this?